johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-05-28-azure-static-web-apps-node-16-oryx/index.md

 authors: johnnyreilly
 tags: [Azure Static Web Apps, GitHub Actions, Docusaurus, Node.js, Oryx]
 image: ./title-image.png
 description: 'Azure Static Web Apps presently fixes to Node.js 14 when building.
-If you require a different version of Node to build, here's how.'
+If you require a different version of Node to build, here is how.'
 hide_table_of_contents: false
 ---